 On board the sleek module are 15 preset kits of reasonable quality, covering everything from standard acoustic kits, to electronic and percussion set-ups, Roland's Rhythm Coach feature to help beginners boost their playing skills, a metronome and 15 jam tracks.
 The quality of construction and USB connectivity (for recording or triggering alternative sounds) means this kit won't be outgrown in a hurry.

 The DM Lite is the most stylish looking electronic drum set here, from the sleek module and height-adjustable four-post rack that enables drummers to customise their setup, to the LEDs inside each blue drum and cymbal that light up when the pad is struck.
-Aside from the performance-ready looks, there’s plenty of other features to entice kids and beginner drummers to splash out.
+Aside from the performance-ready looks, there’s plenty of other features to entice kids to splash out.

 On-board coaching functions provide exercises and challenges to help boost time keeping and other essential drumming skills, while USB connectivity makes it easy to link the DM Lite with a computer for recording or triggering virtual instruments.
 There are only 10 kits on-board the module, but there’s enough variety to cover most popular genres and 30 built-in backing tracks are great to jam with.